veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
 ¦capsEx               ¦number                     ¦The value represents capability flags which can be combined via a  ¦CapsExMask.Reconnect | CapsExMask.Multitrack          ¦
 ¦                     ¦                           ¦Bitwise OR to indicate which extended set of capabilities (i.e.,   ¦                                                      ¦
-¦                     ¦                           ¦beyond the legacy RTMP specification) are supported via enhanced   ¦                                                      ¦
+¦                     ¦                           ¦beyond the legacy RTMP specification) are supported via E-RTMP.
+See¦                                                      ¦
-¦                     ¦                           ¦RTMP.
-See enum CapsExMask for the enumerated values representing   ¦                                                      ¦
+¦                     ¦                           ¦enum CapsExMask for the enumerated values representing the assigned¦                                                      ¦
-¦                     ¦                           ¦the assigned bits.
-If the extended capabilities are expressed      ¦                                                      ¦
+¦                     ¦                           ¦bits.
+If the extended capabilities are expressed elsewhere they    ¦                                                      ¦
-¦                     ¦                           ¦elsewhere they will not appear here (e.g., fourCc, hdr or          ¦                                                      ¦
+¦                     ¦                           ¦will not appear here (e.g., fourCc, hdr or VideoPacketType.Metadata¦                                                      ¦
-¦                     ¦                           ¦VideoPacketType.Metadata support is not expressed in this          ¦                                                      ¦
+¦                     ¦                           ¦support is not expressed in this property).                        ¦                                                      ¦
-¦                     ¦                           ¦property).                                                         ¦                                                      ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
 ¦                     ¦                           ¦enum CapsExMask {                                                  ¦                                                      ¦
 ¦                     ¦                           ¦  Reconnect   = 0x01    // See reconnect section                   ¦                                                      ¦